 The American Jewish Congress is calling for the establishment of a bipartisan Congressional Jewish Caucus.
 SIGN HERE to call on your Member of Congress to create a Jewish Caucus.

-Join WoMen Fight AntiSemitism every Wednesday and post a selfie of yourself or the Beautiful Jewish Women in your life and we will share images of Beautiful Jewish Women from around the world for further inspiration.
-This is not a physical event but a weekly reminder to join in online. #Wellness #SelfReminder #Selfcare #Selfie
+Join WoMen Fight AntiSemitism on Wednesdays to celebrate the beauty of Jewish Women!
+Use hashtag #BeautifulJewishWomen and post a selfie of yourself or the Beautiful Jewish Women in your life and we will share images of Beautiful Jewish Women from around the world for further inspiration.
+Join in on Facebook & Twitter

 By Jordana Horn “Nadell examines how World War II and AntiSemitism spurred on American Zionist activism (which could easily be the subject of its own book).
 From Betty Friedan to Sonia Pressman, Bella Abzug and Gerda Lerner, Jewish women had an outsize role in the feminist struggle.
 As the Supreme Court justice Ruth Bader Ginsburg famously quipped: ‘What is the difference between a bookkeeper in the garment district and a Supreme Court justice?
 One generation.’
 And, I would add, Jewish women realizing the power of their voices, intellects and ambitions.”

 By KAREN LEHRMAN BLOCH “Until, that is, I started to study our indigenous connection to the land of Israel and realized that there was now a plethora of genetic research showing that, lo and behold, just like our Sephardic and Mizrahic brothers and sisters, the DNA of Ashkenazim shows an irrefutable connection to the Levant — meaning we’re not white.”